denxorz/satisfactory-routes/README.md

 - Stations are named based on convention above
 - Trains only unload at one station
 - Trucks only unload at one station
+- A power circuit is named the same as the switch if it is attached to the B side

 ## Tools and Products Used